 He has studied in Tampere, Finland and traveled in Norway and Iceland.
 He enjoys working on Saab automobiles and currently does research on Scandinavian laborers of the early 20th century in the American West.
 Randy is on the faculty at South Seattle College.

 Kim Kraft first learned Swedish as a high school exchange student in the south of Sweden.
 She has a MA in Scandinavian Language and Literature from the University of Washington and is a member of the Association of Swedish Teachers and Researchers in America (ASTRA).
-Kim taught Swedish for two years at UW and one year for SLI.
-She currently works as an academic adviser for the University Honors Program at UW.
+Kim is currently a Lecturer in 2nd Year Swedish and the Undergraduate Academic Advisor for the Scandinavian Department at the University of Washington.

 Kim grew up in the Pacific Northwest and loves almost everything about this beautiful state.
 She spends much of her free time planning trips and reading guidebooks.
 She also loves hiking, snowboarding, listening to Moth radio, picnicking, and riding the ferry.